-NDC needs new flagbearer for election 2024 - Moshake
+NDC needs new flagbearer for Election 2024 - Moshake

-Mr Stephen Ashitey Adjei, a member of the National Democratic Congress (NDC)in the Tema East Constituency has suggested that the party must work towards marketing a new Flagbearer for Election 2024.
+Stephen Ashitey Adjei, a member of the National Democratic Congress (NDC) in the Tema East Constituency has suggested that the party must work towards marketing a new Flagbearer for Election 2024.

 He said, the party presented a particular flagbearer for both Elections 2016 and 2020, but the Ghanaian electorates rejected him, “we must re-examine our product for the electoral market and present a new product”.